Manage references in a project

-Universal Windows Platform (UWP) projects can create references to other UWP projects in the solution, or to Windows 8.1 projects or binaries, provided that these projects do not use APIs that have been deprecated in Windows 10.
+Universal Windows Platform (UWP) projects can create references to other UWP projects in the solution, or to Windows 8.1 projects or binaries, provided that these projects do not use APIs that have been deprecated in Windows 10 and later.
 For more information, see Move from Windows Runtime 8 to UWP.

-If you choose to retarget Windows 8.1 projects to Windows 10, see Port, migrate, and upgrade Visual Studio projects.
+If you choose to retarget Windows 8.1 projects to Windows 10 and later, see Port, migrate, and upgrade Visual Studio projects.

 Extension SDK references